ThePalaceProject/palace-quicksight/README.md

   --help  Show this message and exit.

 Commands:
-  export-analysis                 Creates a template from the analysis... import-from-json                Import template and datasource files... publish-dashboard-from-template
-                                  Create/Update a dashboard from a template
+  export-analysis    Creates a template from the analysis and exports at... import-template    Import template and datasource files from json publish-dashboard  Create/Update a dashboard from a template
 ```